5 Questions That Should Guide Your Performance Benchmarking

 Are you benchmarking internally or externally?
 Both have their benefits and drawbacks.
 Internally, benchmarking can be helpful if you are looking to make more centralized changes with your executive team, such as budgeting for the fiscal year or allocating staff time.
-External benchmarking data is helpful in conversations with your C-suite and boards to make administrative decisions, including things like increased staff in a particular area or demonstrating stagnation in a particular activity.
+External benchmarking data is helpful in conversations with executives and boards to make administrative decisions, including things like increasing staff in a particular area or demonstrating stagnation in a particular activity.

 You will likely be looking at a mix of these data sets, so understanding which metrics you want and highlighting your objectives throughout the process will encourage you to stay on track.
-Creating internal discussions with your executive team will help all engaged stakeholders maintain transparency with one another and encourage a collaborative atmosphere.
+Reviewing internal metrics with your executive team will help all engaged stakeholders maintain transparency with one another and encourage a collaborative atmosphere.

 5. I’ve already gathered the data…now what?

-One of the more exciting (and simultaneously painful) parts of data analytics is sitting down to look through the results and draw well-informed conclusions based on data trends.
-Most shops have some sort of data visualization tool that helps them create dashboards for benchmarking (e.g., Tableau, Power BI), but it may not always be easy to drill down to get the fundraising performance metrics you’re looking for.
+One of the more exciting (and simultaneously painful) parts of data analytics is sitting down to look through the results and draw well informed conclusions based on data trends.
+Most shops have some sort of data visualization tool that helps them create dashboards for benchmarking (e.g., Tableau and Power BI), but it may not always be easy to drill down to get the fundraising performance metrics you’re looking for.

 Data continues to be an attractive yet intimidating part of the work we do.
-The struggle with the health care philanthropy industry is standardizing practices and understanding the metrics that drive all outcomes.
-AHP strives to stay up to date with the ebbs and flows of the industry — especially around data analytics — by updating the Standards Manual and modifying the current Report on Giving survey and benchmarking reports that come from it.
+The struggle with the healthcare philanthropy industry is standardizing practices and understanding the metrics that drive all outcomes.
+AHP strives to stay up to date with the ebbs and flows of the industry—especially around data analytics—by updating the Standards Manual and modifying the current Report on Giving survey and benchmarking reports that come from it.
 Getting involved in this data collection now is the only way to ensure you’ll reap its full benefits as it evolves.
-For first-timers, the mini survey is only five questions to participate.
+You can participate by answering as few as five questions.
 Visit our Report on Giving and Benchmarking page to find out more information on the data collection process and how to sign up.